rkiel/keeping-promises/NOTES.md

 }
 ```

-With these three functions, we can re-write our data pipeline using promises.
-And since we have written our functions well, we can re-use `unique`, `sort`, `save`, `outputCallback`, and `handleError`.
+- we can re-write our data pipeline using promises.
+- And since we have written our functions well, we can re-use `unique`, `sort`, `save`, `outputCallback`, and `handleError`.

 ```JavaScript
 function justDoIt() {